pu2clr/SI4735/README.md

 * __Finally, if no previous attempt could not solve the issue, check that the crystal is working correctly__.

-### I cannot tune satisfactorily any station on LW, MW or SW
+### I cannot tune satisfactorily to any station on LW, MW or SW

-* Please, use only batteries to power your system up on LW, MW or SW;
+* Please, use only batteries to power your system up on LW, MW or SW
-* Check your circuit on AMI pin of the Si47XX device;
+* Check your circuit on AMI pin of the Si47XX device
-* Keep as far as possible from noise sources (LED light bulb, computers and any device connected to the power grid);
+* Keep as far as possible from noise sources (LED light bulb, computers and any device connected to the power grid)
 * Try to find a suitable size for the antenna wire.
 Too long can be a big noise pickup.
 If too short, it may not be enough to pick up radio stations.